-The Trossachs region has long been a favourite weekend getaway, offering outstanding natural beauty and excellent walking and cycling routes within easy reach of the southern population centres.
-With thickly forested hills, romantic lochs and an increasingly interesting selection of places to stay and eat, its popularity is sure to continue, protected by its national-park status.
+The Trossachs region has long been a favourite weekend getaway, offering outstanding natural beauty and excellent walking and cycling routes within easy reach of the country's southern population centres.
+With thickly forested hills, romantic lochs, national-park status and an interesting selection of places to stay and eat, its popularity is sure to continue.

-In summer the Trossachs can be overburdened with coach tours, but many of these are day trippers − peaceful, long evenings gazing at the reflections in the nearest loch are still possible.
-It's worth timing your visit not to coincide with a weekend.
+In summer, the Trossachs can be overburdened with coach tours, but many of these are for day trippers − peaceful, long evenings gazing at the reflections in the nearest loch are still possible.
+If you can, it's worth timing your visit to avoid weekends.